jla690/unofficial_anilist_program/README.md

-Unofficial Anilist website clone using FastAPI for learning purposes.
+Unofficial Anilist website local page using FastAPI for learning purposes.

 Currently handles:
 - Logging in